An Approach to Implementing Intent-Based Networking

 • A centralized network management platform

-• An open network architecture to enable advanced software capabilities
+• An flexible network architecture to enable advanced software capabilities

 MONITORING AND TELEMETRY DATA COLLECTION